Fire testing of cladding.

 It may therefore not always be possible to confidently evaluate the overall system performance for facades containing combustible components solely based on small scale fire testing of only the individual components.

-- How should the fire test criteria be applied to external wall cladding systems?
+- On how the fire test criteria should be applied to external wall cladding systems.

 Scope of this guidance